 2. How can I research the history of an old German name?

 When researching the history of Old German names, remember that Old German names have numerous spelling variations.
 It can be helpful to consider all of them.
 You can start by collecting an oral history of the name or documents that mention the name.
-Usually, libraries, local and state archives, and the churches have detailed records regarding names.
+Usually, libraries, local and state archives, and churches have detailed records regarding names.
 Using available online databases can also help widen your search.

 Infographic: Mighty Old German Names For Baby Girls And Boys